tailot/fileZero/README.md

 # fileZERO

-Dematerializes any file and makes it to 0 space (inode space)!
-The npm package has zero dependencies!
+Dematerializes any file and makes it to 0 space!

 # Usage